YahyaBagia/AnimatedButton/README.md

 ![](https://github.com/YahyaBagia/AnimatedButton/blob/master/AnimatedButton/AnimatedButton.gif)

 ### Usage / Installation
--Choose the animation you like.
+- Choose the animation you like.
--Clone or Download AnimatedButton github repo.
+- Clone or Download AnimatedButton github repo.
--Assign the chosen custom class to the button you want to animate.
+- Assign the chosen custom class to the button you want to animate.
 Custom classes are located in AnimatedButton folder.
--Check out ViewController.m class to see how to simply implement the animation into your code.
+- Check out ViewController.m class to see how to simply implement the animation into your code.
--Done!
+- Done!
 Enjoy the button animation :)

 ### Requirements
 iOS 7.0+